siddhartha-gadgil/pnp2025-web/content/details.md

 * __Instructor:__ [Siddhartha Gadgil](https://math.iisc.ac.in/~gadgil)
 * __E-mail:__ _siddhartha.gadgil@gmail.com_
 * __Office:__ N-15, Department of Mathematics, IISc.
-* __Timing:__ Monday, Wednesday, Friday, 9:00-10:00 AM IST
+* __Timing:__ TBA
 * __Venue:__ LH-3 (ground floor), Department of Mathematics, IISc.
-* __First meeting:__ Wednesday, January 4, 2023
+* __First meeting:__ TBA

+#### Projects

+A core component of the course is the project.
+This can be done individually or in groups.
+However, while a project is "owned" by a group or individual, collaborative live-coding will be done in lectures on projects with everyone contributing.
+Indeed, many concepts will be explained and illustrates through code relevant to the projects.

+The projects will be Lean code which can be either implementations of algorithms with proofs in Lean or formalizations of mathematical results in Lean.
+There is considerable flexibility in the choice of projects.
+However, the topic of the project must be chosen to be useful to the Lean ecosystem, so should avoid dulicating existing code.
+Further, all code must be properly documented.

 #### Grading

-Course grades will be based on labs, a midterm examination, and a final project.
+Course grades will be based on labs, a midterm examination, and the final project.
 The weights are as follows:

 * __Lab assignments:__ 20%; these will be regularly assigned.
 * __Midterm Examination:__ 30%.
 * __Final Project:__ 50%; this will be due on the date of the final examination.

-The projects will be Lean code which can be either implementations of algorithms with proofs in Lean or formalizations of mathematical results in Lean.
-All code must be properly documented.
-There is considerable flexibility in the choice of projects, including to work collaboratively.
-The evaluation will be based on both the code itself and presentations of the code.
-In addition there will be viva sessions where the students show their knowledge of the code and related concepts.

 ##### Setting up Lean 4 and Repository